JL-Omega/end-to-End-DevOps-Project/Readme.md

 This repository contains scripts and configurations for deploying the IC-Group web application using Docker, Ansible, and Jenkins.
 The deployment process involves building Docker images, configuring Kubernetes clusters, and orchestrating deployment tasks through Jenkins pipelines.

+## Prerequisites

+- Docker installed
+- Ansible installed
+- Jenkins server set up
+- Kubernetes cluster running on bare-metal servers.
+- Ingress controller deployed in the cluster (In this case, Nginx Ingress controller is used).
+- MetalLB installed in the cluster for Load Balancing.
+- NFS server for persistent storage.

 ## Components

 ### Dockerfile